mthuurne/retroasm/docs/instruction-set.rst

 Decode Flag Filter
 ------------------

 The decode flags set by prefixes can be checked in the encoding column using the syntax ``?<name>``.
-A mode entry (row) can be matched only if all checked prefix flags are set.
+A mode row can be matched only if all checked prefix flags are set.

 For example, the undocumented IXH, IXL, IYH and IYL registers of the Z80 could be added to the ``reg8`` mode from the earlier example: